-Which of the following items appear on the Statement of Stockhold... | Study Prep in Pearson+
+Which of the following items appear on the statement of stockhold... | Study Prep in Pearson+

 1

-Step 1: Understand the purpose of the Statement of Stockholders' Equity.
+Step 1: Understand the purpose of the statement of stockholders' equity.
 It is a financial statement that shows changes in the equity section of the balance sheet over a specific period.
-It includes items such as retained earnings, common stock, additional paid-in capital, and dividends declared.
+It includes items such as common stock, retained earnings, and dividends declared.

+Step 2: Identify the items listed in the problem and determine whether they are relevant to the statement of stockholders' equity.
+Net sales revenue, total liabilities, and cost of goods sold are not part of stockholders' equity; they are part of the income statement or balance sheet.

 Watch next